codegram/dashy/README.md

 ### Standard Local Development Environment

-As PhoenixStarter is just a standard Elixir/Phoenix application, you can of course boot it using a local Elixir version installed in your machine.
+As Dashy is just a standard Elixir/Phoenix application, you can of course boot it using a local Elixir version installed in your machine.

 In order to do so, you'll need to: